flaf/miscellaneous/shared/openssl-problem.md

 ].
 ```

-During the ssl handshake which fails, here is the log
+During the ssl handshake which fails, here is the logs
 in RabbitMQ server side:

 * First with the log in the file `/var/log/rabbitmq/rabbit@middleware-sasl.log`